 “LANSA appeared in web searches and showed experienced in the areas that we already have capability and infrastructure.
 We pursued getting a demo to learn about their product, business model and what they could do for us.”

-Brunswick’s project requirements included a platform that:
+Brunswick’s project requirements included an application development platform that:

 - could simplify and unify the front-end and back-end development processes.

 - would support the integration of multiple systems and databases.

 - is fully supported by a community of developers.

 - includes a framework to use for new development projects.